Team up against Diabetes

 Helping the employed to manage

-Sun Life Hong Kong has made a donation of HK$80,000 to Diabetes Hongkong in support of the organization’s Emergency Blood Glucose Monitoring Assistance Program for the Unemployed.
+Sun Life has made a donation of HK$80,000 to Diabetes Hongkong in support of the organization’s Emergency Blood Glucose Monitoring Assistance Program for the Unemployed.
 The program aims to mitigate the financial pressure on unemployed diabetic patients so that they can manage their conditions through self-monitoring of blood glucose, thereby avoiding or reducing complications.

 Step up for Healthier Living